 The step by step process:

-2. A photocopy of your identification card (IC) or passport and contact information is required.
-If available also bring the original invoice for the bullion.
+3. A photocopy of your identification card (IC) or passport and contact information is required.
+If available, please bring along the original invoice of the bullion.

 Please read our policies and procedures, under the section for Buybacks.

 Our goal is to maximize investment grade, silver bullion holdings.
 This happens when we make a direct purchase from you which is typically a rate below acquisition prices.
 This makes the buyback option attractive to us.